-For the self-designed Liberal Arts major noted above, students can elect to pursue a guided path of study in, for instance, the interdisciplinary social science program, Social Inquiry.
+For the self-designed Liberal Arts major noted above, students can elect to pursue a guided path of study of a subject, such as the interdisciplinary social science program Social Inquiry.
 While students choosing the BA or BS in Liberal Arts may prefer an individualized major, some structured paths are available.
 Consult with an advisor to learn more.

 Minors and Optional Areas of Study

 All undergraduates at the university except those who major in Liberal Arts can select a minor or a double major.
 Undergraduate students from any division of the university can select a minor from Lang’s offerings.
 Similarly, Lang students can select a minor from those offered in other divisions, provided they meet the prerequisites and related requirements.
 Students considering pursuing a minor should speak with their advisors as soon as possible.
 Note that students cannot minor in their own major.
 In addition, a student who majors in an area of study with multiple concentrations (e.g., The Arts) cannot minor in the same area of study with a different concentration.

 Students can focus on the following subjects as minors (non-Liberal Arts majors) or in a self-designed program (Liberal Arts majors):